CEDAR

 Mailing lists

-By default, when we create a project, we will also set up two mailing lists, with names projname@cedar.ac.uk and projname-announce@cedar.ac.uk.
-The projname@cedar.ac.uk list is the contact list for project administrators and the projname-announce@cedar.ac.uk list is for you to keep users of your project informed of new versions or other useful developments.
+By default, when we create a project, we will set up one mailing list, with names projname@projects.hepforge.org.
+On request, we'll also set up projname-announce@projects.hepforge.org.
+The projname@projects.hepforge.org list is the contact list for project administrators and the projname-announce@projects.hepforge.org list is for you to keep users of your project informed of new versions or other useful developments.
 If required, we can also set up additional lists with suffixes other than "announce", but all lists for a given project will be prefixed with the project name.

-You can manage your own mailing lists using the Majordomo system: this will allow you to specify, for example, whether the list is open or moderated (the admin contact list should be open, the announce list should be moderated, and if for example you set up a discussion list, that should be open too).
-A quick guide to Majordomo list management will be sent to the project admins when the list is set up — if you have any other queries, please contact us at hepforge@cedar.ac.uk.
+You can manage your own mailing lists using the Mailman system: this will allow you to specify, for example, whether the list is open or moderated (the admin contact list should be open, the announce list should be moderated, and if for example you set up a discussion list, that should be open too).

 Please note that you shouldn't send large attachments to the HepForge lists: the lists have message size quotas, which are easily overflowed by binary attachments.